-As I walked through the landscape of beautiful buildings, trees, and historical monuments, a sense of great wonder came over me.
-How could it be, that the institution in which I have the privilege to attend, has such wondrousness with all of its majestic serenity and reverence for the good and the old?
-Professors gave cordial smiles as we walked by, the students were dressed to their best, and discussions were being held about important topics.
-Everyone seemed so serious about where they were headed, that I had to question why this place gets little attention from college promoters.
-I knew I had found a place to truly begin and finish my undergraduate education, where I could grow my ethical, intellectual, and spiritual wisdom.
-To live a good life requires all of these things to happen in harmony.
+As I walked through the landscape of buildings and historical monuments, gratitude came over me.
+How could this institution, which I am privileged to attend, have such wondrousness with all of its majestic reverence for the good and the old?
+Professors gave cordial smiles as we walked by, students were dressed modestly, and important discussions went on.
+Everyone seemed so serious about where they were headed, that I had to question why this place gets brushed under the rug by college promoters.

-To say that Hillsdale College is a special school for a bunch of Conservatives does not really tell the whole story.
+To say that Hillsdale College is merely a great school for a bunch of Conservatives is disingenuous.
 What is this small and isolated place really about anyway?
-Many people falsely believe that the school is just a breeding ground for the Heritage Foundation, where students will merely learn to recite Aristotle, Locke, and other philosophers who espoused many beautiful and timeless ideas.
-Yet I have already discovered that the school holds so much more value than we can really comprehend.
-In a nation where the culture is in steady decline and moral truths about our human condition are being casually mocked, a school like Hillsdale College can be a great refuge to a young man or woman who seeks to find the truth, while learning how to live a better life with such information.
+Many people falsely believe that the school is a breeding ground for the Heritage Foundation, where students will merely learn to recite Aristotle, Locke, and other philosophers who espoused many beautiful and timeless ideas.
+Yet the school holds more value than we can ever comprehend as a patriotic people.
+In a nation where the culture is in steady decline and moral truths about our human condition are being casually mocked, a school like Hillsdale College can be a great refuge to one who seeks an authentic education, while learning how to live a better life with such information.

-And how is a Conservative student supposed to get by at modern Progressive campuses?
-As a student who has endured two of them, I must say that both my political and religious beliefs were continuously expected to be suppressed, in order to meet professors’ expectations.
+And I must ask: how is a Conservative supposed to get by at modern Progressive campuses?
+As one who has endured two of them, I must say that both my political and religious values were continuously expected to be suppressed, in order to meet professors’ expectations.
+They are dangerous.
 It’s as if these ideologues do not seek to foster a sense of creativity and individualism in each student, but instead force blind conformity to their versions of the truth.
-Yet, the truth is eternal and unchanging.
+Yet the truth is eternal and unchanging.
 It will always be there since the laws of nature and nature’s God have already been set in place for us to endure together.
-That is why, as President Larry Arnn told the students at the Convocation, we must all seek to agree about what the truth really is.
-What good is it to “agree to disagree” if someone will always be wrong?
+That is why, as President Larry Arnn stated at the Convocation, we must all seek to agree about what is true and good.
+Why ever “agree to disagree” if someone will always be wrong?

 It is often said at Hillsdale College that each student will be humbled when they discover just how ignorant they are.
-Ignorant, not in the sense of careless stupidity, but in the realization that there is so much a mind cannot know in one lifetime due to its own limitations.
-Everyone goes through it here, but it will ultimately teach them a valuable lesson about themselves and their places in the world.
-If we all strive to understand the true, the good, and the beautiful, then we can solve at least some of our problems in a dignified manner.
+Ignorant, not in the sense of careless stupidity, but in realizing that there is so much a mind cannot know in one lifetime due to its own limitations.
+It will ultimately result in valuable lessons.
+If we all strive to understand the questions we must ask in regards to the true, the good, and the beautiful, then we can solve at least some of our problems in a dignified manner.